hungcq/knowledge-repo/IT/aws/solution-architect-associate/iam.md

   - -> Higher precedence over IAM identity-based policy
   - Supported for users & roles (not groups)
   - Can be used in combination with Org.
 Effective permissions are intersection of boundary & identity-based policy & Org.
+  - Use cases:
+    - Delegate responsibility to non admins
+    - Allow users to self-manage permissions without escalating their privileges
+    - Restrict one specific user of whole acc via SCP
 - Access evaluation precedence: deny > Org > resource-based > identity-based > boundary -> session
 ## Organizations
 - Global service, manage multiple AWS accounts